joshuaKnauber/scripting_nodes/README.md

 - [ ] New Demo version

+- default material on property socket
+- color type does not use the float vector when copying properties
+- subpanel doesnt work
+- blender close event doesnt work
+- minimum blender version is 10

 KNOWN ISSUES:

 - Updating a custom operators name resets the inputs on its button and run operator nodes